EBEREGIT/team-work-APIs/README.md

 - Run <code>nodemon index</code> to spin up the server
 - The server runs on port 3000 <code>http://localhost:3000/</code>

-## API Documentatio
+## API Documentation
-- Still in progress...
+- In progress...